z-a-f/Mystery-Game/README.md

 - `agent.Agent` -- a simple agent that can interact with the world.
   Defines the `action` method that takes a numeric input and performs an action.
 - `color.Color` -- Data structure that defines the colors
+- `direction.Direction` -- Data structure that defines the directions
-- `movement` -- functions and data structures to control movement.
+- `movement` -- functions to control movement.
   This also includes functions that attach keyboard to the tag control.